daredevel/valeriogalano.it/content/post/2020-01-07-how-to-add-iubenda-prior-blocking-of-cookie-scripts-to-hugo-disqus-shortcode.md

 With *prior blocking*, if user doesn't accept cookies, Iubenda blocks the various service so they can't create cookies.

-To have this feature in my new website I had to solve some problems and make some customization to default Hugo's theme.
+To have this feature in my new website I had to solve some problems and make some customization to Hugo's theme.
 So, since I can't find relevant tutorials online about this, I decided to write some articles about Iubenda's integration in Hugo websites.
-Each article will be about a different service.
-This one is about Disqus integration.
+Each article will be about a different service and this one is about Disqus integration.

 [Disqus][7] is a blog comment hosting service.
 It has a lot of feature, is very common worldwide and Hugo has a native mechanism to integrate it in posts.

-In this article we will see how to **add Iubenda prior blocking to Disqus cookies**.
+In this article we will see how to *add Iubenda prior blocking to Disqus cookies*.

-Please, note: following code examples will be shown assuming you have a working Hugo website project, setup using [official quickstart guide][4] and equipped with **ananke** theme (default theme suggested in quickstart guide) and Iubenda Privacy and Cookie policy correctly integrated.
+**Please, note**: following code examples will be shown assuming you have a *working Hugo website project*, setup using [official quickstart guide][4] and equipped with *ananke* theme (default theme suggested in quickstart guide) and *Iubenda Privacy and Cookie policy correctly embedded*.
+If you (as probably) are using a different Hugo theme, please, keep in mind that you shoud adapt something to your specific needs.

-### Step 1: Prepare partial Disqus shortcode template
 To allow Iubenda to block cookies, we need to add `class="_iub_cs_activate"` to `<script>` tag as reported in [manual tagging documentation][6].

 Hugo handles Disqus code like an _internal template_, so, to customize it, we need to create a new _partial template_ and replace each Disqus internal output.

+So let's follow these steps:
+1. Prepare a custom _partial template output_ for Disqus shortcode
+2. Find rows in which our theme calls Disqus shortcode's _internal template output_
+3. Replace each call with a call to our _partial template output_
+4. Check result

+### Step 1: Prepare partial Disqus shortcode template

-So, let's create a new file named **layouts/partials/disqus.html** and put in some content like:
+To create a partial template, let's create a new file named **layouts/partials/disqus.html** and put in some content like:

 {{< highlight html "linenos=true,hl_lines=2" >}}